Oliver Sacks: Hallucinations

-SACKS: If I see a sky-blue cow in midair suddenly, that's a hallucination.
-Hallucinations come from nowhere and, for the most part, they are unrelated to what one is doing or thinking or feeling.
+SACKS: I am - if I see a sky blue cow in mid-air suddenly, that's a hallucination.
+Hallucinations come from nowhere.
+And for the most part, they are unrelated to what one is doing or thinking or feeling.
 They appear suddenly.
 They are involuntary.
-One has no control over them, and they're often enormously detailed, in a way which images are not.
+One has no control over them.
+And they're often enormously detailed in a way which images are not.
 And they're autonomous.
 They do their own thing.

-LICHTMAN: Yeah, that is sort of a bizarre part of it.
-You've watched them going on around you, but you can't control them.
+LICHTMAN: Yeah.
+That is a sort of bizarre part of it.
+You watch them going on around you but you can't control them.

 LICHTMAN: I wanted to read a little passage from your book that's really struck me as I was reading.
-But first, tell me if I'm pronouncing the person's name right.
-Edward Lieving?
+But first, tell me if I'm pronouncing the person's name right, Edward Liveing?

 LICHTMAN: Do you wonder what would have happened if you hadn't had that epiphany?

-LICHTMAN: One thing in that passage that you note is the humanism of Lieving and, reading your books, I think it's - no one can ignore the fact that you treat your patients so kindly in how you describe them.
-I wondered if that just come - if it comes out that way or that's something that you consider.
+LICHTMAN: One thing in that passage that you note is the humanism of Liveing.
+And reading your books, I think, it's - no one can ignore the fact that you treat your patients so kindly in how you describe them.
+I wondered if that just come - if it comes out that way or if that's something that you consider.

 SACKS: Often.
-I saw with my - I've seen, with my own patients, how years may go past without the secret hallucinations being divulged.
-But when there's a relationship of trust and delicate inquiry and, sometimes, avoiding the word hallucination, which can sound ominous, then one starts to realize how common things are.
+I saw with my - I've seen with my own patients how years may go past without the secret hallucinations being divulged.
+But when there's a relationship of trust and delicate inquiry and sometimes avoiding the word hallucination, which can sound ominous, then one starts to realize how common things are.
 For example, close to 15 percent of people who are visually impaired or lost their sight completely have elaborate hallucinations, and 80 percent of them have simple ones, geometric ones.
-I am one of those 80 percent myself.
+I'm one of those 80 percent myself.